Multiselect

 [ ↑ ] Up arrow Select previous item in the focused list

-[ — ] Space Add/remove item depending on which list is focused
+[ — ] Space Add/remove item depending on which list is currently focused

-[ ← ] Left arrow Focus on the next list
+[ ← ] Left arrow Focus the previous list

-[ → ] Right arrow Focus on the previous list
+[ → ] Right arrow Focus the next list

 Pre-selected options